-Nova Scotia is responding to a global pandemic.
-Each of us is being asked to do our part to ensure the safety of all Nova Scotians, including staying at home, practising social distancing and frequent hand washing.
+Nova Scotia is preparing to open businesses and sectors that were closed due to the COVID-19 pandemic.
+We are still each being asked to do our part to ensure the safety of all Nova Scotians, including staying at home when possible, practicing social distancing, and frequent hand washing.
 These measures will help flatten the curve of COVID-19 to prevent its spread in the province.

 Community Links continues to work with senior-serving organizations and the Government of Nova Scotia to support older adults and help ensure basic needs are met.